-States.
-Amish communities are located in 31 states and 2 Canadian provinces.
-In 2015 the Amish established settlements in one new state (Vermont) and one new province (New Brunswick).
+States and Provinces.
+North American Amish communities are located in 31 states and three Canadian provinces.
+In 2016 the Amish established two new settlements in the province of Prince Edward Island.

 Big Three States.
 Historically, Ohio, Pennsylvania, and Indiana have claimed about two-thirds of the North American Amish population.
 That trend continues this year: 63 percent of the total Amish population lives in those three states.

 Reasons for Population Growth.
-The primary forces driving the growth are sizeable nuclear families (five or more children on average) and an average retention rate (Amish children who join the church as young adults) of 85 percent or more.
-A few outsiders occasionally join the Amish, but the bulk of the growth is from within the Amish community.
+The primary forces driving the growth are sizable nuclear families (five or more children on average) and an average retention rate (Amish children who join the church as young adults) of 85 percent or more.
+A few outsiders have joined the Amish, but the bulk of the growth is from within the Amish community.

 Reasons for New Settlement Growth.
 The Amish establish new settlements in states that already have Amish communities as well as in “new” states for a variety of reasons that may include: (1) fertile farmland at reasonable prices, (2) non-farm work in specialized occupations, (3) rural isolation that supports their traditional, family-based lifestyle, (4) social and physical environments (climate, governments, services, economy) conducive to their way of life, (5) proximity to family or other similar Amish church groups, and (6) as a way to resolve church or leadership conflicts.

-Notes: Settlement and district statistics were updated as of May 2015, with the exception of Vermont, where a new settlement began in June.
+Notes: Settlement and district statistics were updated in June 2016.
 Population figures (which include adults and children) are estimates calculated by using state-sensitive averages of the estimated number of people per church district.
 The number of people per district varies by region, community, affiliation, and age of the district.
-Thus the actual number of people in a specific district or state may be higher or lower than the estimates.
-The national composite average per district is 137.
+Thus, the actual number of people in a specific district or state may be higher or lower than the estimates.
+The national composite average per district is 136.
 The data includes all Amish groups (Old Order and New Order) that use horse-and-buggy transportation, but excludes car-driving groups such as the Beachy Amish and Amish Mennonites.

-Sources: Raber’s Almanac, reports by correspondents in Amish publications, the annual migration report in the Diary, state and regional settlement directories, regional newsletters, and informants in various settlements.
+Sources: Raber’s Almanac; reports by correspondents in Die Botschaft, The Budget, and The Diary; migration reports in The Diary; state and regional settlement directories; regional newsletters; and informants in various settlements.